 - Sun exposure

 Though you can't control all of those factors, you can do something about two of them: Minimize your sun exposure and don't smoke.

 There are several ways to minimize the appearance of wrinkles and even remove them.

-- Retinoids (tretinoin, Retin-A, Renova).
+- Retinoids (tretinoin, Altreno, Retin-A, Renova).
 Among medical treatments, this is by far the most proven and effective way of bettering signs of aging such as uneven pigmentation, roughness, and wrinkling.
-At first, these medications cause redness and peeling.
+At first, these medications may cause redness and peeling.
 Although this can be unpleasant, improvement comes when the peeling stops.

 - Alpha-hydroxy acids.
 These are the so-called "fruit acids" and include glycolic and lactic acid.
 Preparations containing these fruit acids are quite safe and cause no more than mild and temporary irritation.
 The improvement they produce is, however, relatively subtle.

 - Antioxidants.
 These include vitamins A, C, and E, as well as beta-carotene.
 Products that have antioxidants may provide some sun protection (though you should still wear sunscreen) and mildly improve wrinkles.

 - Moisturizers.
 These may temporarily make wrinkles look less noticeable.
 Ads often say that they "reduce the appearance of fine lines."
 But they don't make those lines go away permanently.